slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - The greatest demonstration of power and security is to actually make oneself defenseless, to become as comfortable with one’s weaknesses as possible.
 When accompanied by authenticity and personal accountability, vulnerability is almost always an extremely attractive behavior.
 When it’s not attractive, then it signals legitimate incompatibility.
 All in all, it makes your dating life 1,000 times easier and more fun to navigate.

-- Have a little arrogance to step in!
 > *'Whenever I climb I am followed by a dog called ‘Ego’.' -- Friedrich Nietzsche*

 - Trauma is a tattoo on the soul.
-- Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
+Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
 I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.
 - analogy: confidence is like a building

-Confidence movers:
-- when you break an agreement that you make with yourself, your selfestime plummets: don't do it or renegociate it
-- confidence: state + mastery. impress yourself
-- Confidence is a result, not a requirement
-- Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
-Authenticity can't be faked.
-- confidence relies on pride. pursue authentic pride.
-- HARD WORK = CONFIDENCE

 Building confidence takes time and it takes effort; there are no shortcuts.
 To help you build confidence, you need three things: the right attitude (to believe in yourself), knowledge and experience.